Karl-Werner Schulte: Life

 Karl-Werner Schulte still plays an active role in real estate education and research at IREBS.
 He is the Founder and Academic Director of the Center for African Real Estate Research and the co-founder and chairman of the Board of Trustees of the homonymous non-profit Foundation (www.afrer.org) which supports doctoral and master students as well as the development of real estate departments at universities in African countries.
 The research center and the foundation collaborate with the African Real Estate Society which is part of the IRES International Real Estate Society network.

-On the occasion of his 70th birthday in 2016 the ERES European Real Estate Society held its Annual Conference at the University of Regensburg and the IREBS International Real Estate Business School honoured him with the symposium "Real Estate Research & Practice - Past, Present and Future".
+On the occasion of his 70th birthday in 2016, the European Real Estate Society (ERES) held its Annual Conference at the University of Regensburg and the International Real Estate Business School (IREBS) honoured him with the symposium "Real Estate Research & Practice - Past, Present and Future".

 Role in the Real Estate Industry

 Schulte is founder or co-founder of some organizations of the real estate industry: